leopph/sorcery/docs/README.md

 # 🪄 Sorcery 🪄

-Sorcery is my hobby game engine that I started developing during the second year of my BSc to learn about the technologies behind video games.
-I have used it as my BSc and MSc theses.
-Generally it lacks quite a few features, mainly because I can work on it only in my free time and I also keep reworking systems forever and ever as I learn new things.
-Basically I use it to implement, integrate, and play with ideas I come across as well my own.
+Sorcery is my hobby game engine that I use to play around with new hardware features and graphics algorithms.
+The aim is to eventually make it a complete toolset for video game creation, but in its current state, it's more of a close integration of ideas.

 ## Gallery
 Some screenshots from Sorcery's editor, Mage!